-If you're looking to find the best mattress for your needs, you'll find plenty of choice in our guide to the top picks – but don't miss our deep reviews first.
-Here, we review the Nectar mattress after a week spent sleeping on it.
+If you're looking to find the best mattress for your needs, you'll find plenty of choices in our guide to the top picks – but don't miss our deep reviews first.
+Here, we review the Nectar mattress after spending a week sleeping on it.

 Nectar mattress specifications

 Linda Clayton has been writing about homes and interiors for nearly 20 years, working for publications such as Homes & Gardens, Country Homes & Interiors, Real Homes, Ideal Home, Livingetc and House Beautiful.
 Linda and her husband spend between five and 10 nights sleeping on each mattress.
 Find her on Twitter at @lindaclayton and @lindaclaytonwrites on Insta.